mussaddiqmahmood7/order-mangment/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+# Order Management

+This is a white-label order management platform built with [Next.js](https://nextjs.org).
+Companies can access their orders by visiting the appropriate subdomain.

+## Features

+- **Dynamic Subdomains**: Orders and logos are dynamically rendered based on the subdomain.
+- **UI**: A simple and clean design with company logos and order tables.
+- **Sortable Columns**: Orders table supports ascending and descending sorting.
+- **Pagination**: Displays 10 orders per page for better readability.

 ## Getting Started

+### Local Development Setup

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev